Garden Gnomes: Past Origin and Present Factsonlineshopper

-Funny garden gnomes continue to pop up in movies and other pop culture events today.
+Funny garden gnomes continue to pop up on lawns, in movies and other pop culture events today.
 In 2001, there was a French movie called Amelie that had a subplot revolving around a garden gnome.
 2010 brought more gnomes with the video game Fable III which features a collection of gnomes.
 In 2011, gnomes got their own movie.
 Gnomeo and Juliet was created to remake the classic Shakespeare play.
 Each gnomes plays the part of one of the characters in the original play.
 Garden gnomes have also been found in commercials for the travel website, Travelocity.
 This gnome also made an appearance on the hit TV show, The Amazing Race.
 Contestants were given the gnome when they won a leg of the race and a luxury vacation of some sort.

 You can even find gnomes in politics.
 A gnome named, Coolmen was used for the Social Democratic Party of Austria’s campaign in the 2014 regional elections.
 This election brought international attention from the media because of the gnome, and a rally created around it.
 200,000 gnomes with political signs were created.
 Police were actually called when 400 of them went missing.